MatthewMckee4/zed-nord-dark-theme/README.md

-# zed-nord-dark-theme
-Nord Dark theme for Zed
+# Nord Dark theme for Zed